Spaceship MCP — Tools Reference

 • domains_list — page through all your domains with sorting, or fetch a single domain by name.
 Each domain includes its expiration date, auto-renew setting, status, nameservers, privacy protection, and assigned contact IDs.

-• contacts_get — look up the details behind any contact ID you see on a domain.
+• contacts_get — look up the details behind any contact ID you see on a domain or in a contacts_list result.

 Tool reference

 Every tool returns its result as structured JSON.
-Long-running operations (currently only domain_register) return an operation ID to poll with async_operation_get; all other tools complete immediately.
+Long-running operations (currently only domain_register) return an operation reference to poll with async_operation_get; all other tools complete immediately.

 Contacts

 Contacts are the people or organizations attached to a domain registration (registrant, admin, tech, billing).
-A contact is referenced everywhere by its contact ID — a 27–32 character alphanumeric string.
+A contact is referenced everywhere by its contact ID — an opaque string.

 contacts_save — Save Contact